Springs-DSA/neighborgoods-rs/README.md

 ## Overview
 ### Vision Statement
-The Neighborgoods Project aims to build stronger communities by facilitating the sharing of items, skills, and resources among neighbors.
-The platform provides a simple, intuitive interface that enables neighbors to build community by borrowing items, shareing skills, organizeing community events, and reduceing overall consumption through the creation of a library economy.
+The Neighborgoods Project aims To create a hyper-local, non-commercial platform that empowers neighbors to share resources, time, skills, and support—strengthening solidarity, trust, and resilience within communities.

 ### Target Users
 Neighbors seeking to borrow items for occasional use